- What is Vanishing Twin Syndrome?

 - How to Prevent Vanishing Twin Syndrome

 Twin pregnancies, although exciting, are often associated with pregnancy and delivery-related complications.
-Vanishing twin syndrome is one such complication which involves the loss of one of the multiple gestation.
+Vanishing twin syndrome is one such complication, which involves the loss of one of the foetuses.

 What is Vanishing Twin Syndrome?

-This is described as a condition seen in a multiple pregnancy in which one (or more than one in a triplet or quadruplet pregnancy) foetus happens to disappear intra-uterine before birth.
-It is assumed that the wasted foetal tissues are taken up either by the placenta or the other twin for nutrition.
+This is described as a condition seen in a multiple pregnancy in which one foetus (or more than one, in case of a triplet or quadruplet pregnancy) happens to disappear intra-uterine before birth.
+It is assumed that the wasted foetal tissues are taken up either by the placenta, or the other twin for nutrition.

 How Common is Vanishing Twin Syndrome?

 As per reports, multiple gestation occurs at a frequency of 3 to 5 per 100 pregnancies.
 The statistics of vanishing twin syndrome suggest that about 20-25% of these multiple pregnancies witness the phenomenon of vanishing twin syndrome.
 The data related to pregnancies and childbirth from European countries suggests that among every 100 babies born with assisted reported techniques (ART), around 15-20 are twin gestations.